marvin521/shape-caricaturization/README.md

 Binary MATLAB implementation of shape caricaturization
 ======================================================

-Working on Mac OS X only.
+Works on Mac OS X only.

-For testing run the file runme.m in MATLAB.
+For evaluation, run the file runme.m in MATLAB.